 - A potential employer as part of the hiring process

-Individuals and businesses need your consent to view your credit report, The consent is valid for a limited time, lasting only as long as it takes for the requested service to be performed.
+Individuals and businesses need your consent to view your credit report.
+The consent is valid for a limited time, lasting only as long as it takes for the requested service to be performed.

-How can you help improve your credit report or credit rating?
+How can you improve your credit rating?

 - Paying the balance owing on time and in full